pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

 Graceful restarts
 ~~~~~~~~~~~~~~~~~~~~~
-For graceful restarts, it helps to have the following structure:
+For graceful restarts, you should structure your train script like:

 .. code:: python